MarshallCB/ctex/readme.md

   </a>
 </div>

-<div align="center">Observable objects</div>

 # Features
-- Defined with an object literal
+- Works like a normal object literal
-- Every property is observable (can be subscribed to)
+- Every property can be subscribed to
 - Composable (Contexts can contain/wrap other Contexts)
 - Small (~500B)